-A fireplace adds ambiance and value to your home.
-When a person imagines their perfect house, the home typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or getting comfy around a cozy fire.
+A fireplace adds character and value to your home.
+When a person imagines their dream house, the home typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or getting comfy around a cozy fire.

 It’s hard to resist the charm of of a toasty fire, but how do you decide between a gas or wood burning fireplace?
-There are many aspects to consider when deciding how to keep your home nice and toasty.
+There are many aspects to consider when deciding how to heat your home.

 Aesthetics and Efficiency